 |5/1/2018||Review of any late accommodation requests (received after the 4/2/2018 deadline).
 Students who submit late requests should pursue placement through the general HOO lottery; any accommodation-related needs cannot be guaranteed and will be applied after the late review process, based on availability of space.|

-Mid-year changes that will be applied to the spring 2018 semester.
+Accommodations apply to mid-year changes (current students) and new placements (new, transfer, returning from leave) that will be applied to the spring 2019 semester.

 |New Students, Transfer Students, and Students Returning from Leave|